-But we do agree that if you're going to try to beat the market with stocks, you need to know what you're buying -- and you need to be able to trust the management of the companies you own.
+That said, we do agree that if you're going to try to beat the market with stocks, you need to know what you're buying.
+You need to be able to trust the management teams of the companies you own.

-To get started, all you have to do is click here -- there is no obligation to subscribe.
+To get started, all you have to do is click here.
+There is no obligation to subscribe, and nothing to lose.

 This article was originally published Oct.
 23, 2008.
 It has been updated.

 Both Austin Edwards and Tim Beyers own shares of Apple -- which, along with Amazon.com, is a Motley Fool Stock Advisor selection.
 Tim also has options on Apple.
 Intel is an Inside Value pick.
 Motley Fool Options has recommended buying calls on Intel.
 The Fool's disclosure policy is thinking up new torture devices for Catbert, evil HR director, who just took a gig consulting to some of Wall Street's biggest firms.